 Pay attention in the months after you make the switch, to any shifts in your perceptions, intuition, or internal perspective, as well as your dreams.
 Utilize a journal to reflect on this journey, as well as document any health improvements.

 Access to free, high-quality spring water is not readily available to everyone around the world.
 Everyone should have access to this miraculous healing water.
 It's our goal to raise awareness about the vital role water can play in human health and help provide access to clean water for communities without it.
-Each month we donate to an awesome charity called charitywater.org, who build wells for communities without access to water.
+Each month since our founding we've donated to an awesome charity called charitywater.org, who build water wells for communities without access to water.

 Learn more about Charity Water, and consider joining their donator community, the Spring.